jamessawle/deno-oak-template/README.md

 ./scripts/setup.sh
 ```

 To view all available commands run `vr`, to get a list along with descriptions.
-For example, to start the server, run the following command
+For example, to start the server in development mode, run the following command:

 ```
-vr start
+vr dev
 ```